ColonelJ/msysgit/mingw/README-gcc-tdm.txt

 sources, as well as the set of scripts used to build the binary releases.

->>>>> LICENSE
+>>>>> COMPONENT LICENSES

-The TDM-GCC packages contain binary distributions constituting a work based on GCC, CLooG, and PPL, all of which are licensed under the GPL.
-For further details, refer to the file "COPYING-gcc-tdm.txt" within the downloaded package.
+The TDM-GCC core and language packages in this edition contain binary distributions constituting a work based on GCC, CLooG, ISL, MPC, libiconv, GMP, MPFR and winpthreads.
+GCC itself is licensed under the GPLv3; for further details, see "COPYING3-gcc-tdm.txt".
+Additionally, GCC's runtime libraries are licensed with an additional exception clause; see "COPYING.RUNTIME-gcc-tdm.txt".
-Additionally, TDM-GCC contains binary files constituting works based on libiconv, GMP, MPFR, and pthreads-w32, all of which are licensed under the LGPL;
-COPYING.lib-gcc-tdm.txt contains a copy of the LGPL.

-The TDM-GCC distribution is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-TDM-GCC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+CLooG, MPC, libiconv, GMP, and MPFR are each licensed under the LGPLv3, a somewhat more permissive version of the GPL; see "COPYING3.LIB-gcc-tdm.txt".
+ISL and winpthreads use an "MIT-style" license, reproduced in "COPYING.ISL.txt" and "COPYING.winpthreads.txt".